craig8196/hitime/README.md

 This is why the user must pass in the current time.
 The user may call `hitime_timeout` at any time to force an update; although, this function may take some time to execute.
 There is a re-entrant version to process timeouts incrementally.

+Interestingly enough, this data-structure is like a specialized, lazy radix sort.

 ## End-of-Time